abhiagni11/abhiagni11.github.io/_posts/2019-1-24-Resolution-Bot-midway-review.md

 | ----------- | ----------- | ----------- | -------------- | -------------- |
 |          50 |          35 |          32 |             26 |             30 |

-Most popular is again 'bananas', which was competing against apples, granola bars and water.
+Most popular snack is again 'banana', which was competing against apples, granola bars and water.

 There are three more full days remaining, which means 6 sessions in total which would result in around 60 visits in addition to the 50 visits so far.
 This is nearing double than last year where the robot had done total 65 visits.